 We are currently installing new doors in the stairwell in Lauinger Library.
 During this time, visitors will not be able to use landings that are under construction, either to enter that floor or pass through en route to another.
 We encourage visitors to use the elevators, although the stairwell may still be used to access floors that are not under construction.
 Landings under construction should only be used in the case of an emergency.

 The War of 1812: Manuscripts from Special Collections

-The year 2012 marks the 200th year anniversary of the start of the War of 1812.
-That particular war between the United States and Great Britain is one of America’s least known wars.
+The year 2012 marks the 200th anniversary of the start of the War of 1812.
+That particular war, between the United States and Great Britain, is one of America’s least known wars.
 While some historians have called it the second war for independence, others have characterized it as an obscure conflict.
-The items in this exhibition are drawn primarily from manuscripts collections in the Georgetown University Library Special Collections Research Center.
+The items in this exhibition are drawn primarily from manuscripts collections in the Georgetown University Library's Special Collections Research Center.
 Together, they document fascinating aspects of the War of 1812.

 Autograph Letter, Signed.
 From Daniel D. Thompkins (1774-1825), on behalf of the New York State Assembly and New York State Senate, to Stephen Decatur (1779-1820), commending him and his crew for their bravery in the naval battle between the U.S.S.
 "United States" and the H.M.S.
 "Macedonian" during the War of 1812.
 Stephen Decatur gained widespread praise in America for his naval victory aboard the U.S.S.
 “United States.”
 During the war, the U.S. Navy surprised many observers by holding its own against Britain, a world naval power.

 From the Stephen and Susan Decatur Papers, Box 1 Folder 11